yuraolex/metaplex/rust/nft-candy-machine/README.md

 * The maximum number of adresses that could be in array is 1000.
 This is predefined constant by us, so if it needs to be changed, it also needs to be changed in contract.
 We should set it, as Solana should know upfront what size we want to store in account (see `WHITELIST_RESERVED_BYTES` below).
 * The keypair(publick and secret keys) should be generatetd for new whitelist data account(see `whitelistAccount`).
 * Call `anchor.Program.rpc.initMintingWhitelist()` instruction with parameters to fill in the list(see `await anchorProgram.rpc.initMintingWhitelist` example below).
-  * **NOTE**, that transaction to Solana network is limited in size, so the maximum size of serialized transaction could be only `1232` byte.
+  * **NOTE**: Transaction to Solana network is limited in size, so the maximum size of serialized transaction could be only `1232` byte.
 Thats mean that we could not put entire huge array of `whitelistAddresses` as `initMintingWhitelist` argument if its size biger than `26` elements.
 If there are more than `26` elements in array, take first 26 to pass as arguments in this transaction, and send other elements using `whitelistAddMultiple` instructions.
 See [Edit entries in whitelist](#edit-entries-in-the-whitelist) for more info.
   * The `payer` variable has `Keypair` type.
+  * **NOTE**: Be sure to check `whitelistAddresses` array for duplicates adresses upfront, before passing to contract instruction.

 ```ts